kridel-lab/Kridel-Lab-Website/Team.md

 Mohamed is a PhD student in the department of Medical Biophysics at UofT.

-**Davidson Zhao**
+**Davidson Zhao, BSc (Hons)**

 Davidson graduated with a Bachelor’s in Laboratory Medicine and Pathobiology at the University of Toronto.
-He was working on the identification of molecular genetic aberrations with prognostic relevance in acute myeloid leukemia.
-He is currently pursuing his graduate studies in the Department of Medical Biophysics under the co-supervision of Dr. Robert Kridel and Dr. Federico Gaiti.
-Davidson’s current research interest focuses on deciphering the cell-cell interactions within the lymphoma tumour microenvironment.
+Before joining the lab, he was working on the identification of molecular genetic aberrations with prognostic relevance in acute myeloid leukemia.
+Currently, he is a graduate student in the Department of Medical Biophysics under the co-supervision of Dr. Robert Kridel and Dr. Federico Gaiti.
+Davidson is interested in deciphering the cell-cell interactions within the lymphoma tumour microenvironment.